tiredofit/docker-nextcloud/README.md

 ## Prerequisites

-This image assumes that you are using a reverse proxy such as [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) and optionally the [Let's Encrypt Proxy Companion @ https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) in order to serve your pages.
-However, it will run just fine on it's own if you map appropriate ports.
+This image assumes that you are using a reverse proxy such as [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) or [traefik](https://github.com/traefik/traefik).

 This image also relies on an optional MariaDB/MySQL Server, and optionally, a Redis server